Select Page

 Evidence from the Sunnah

-The core evidence for wiping over socks appears in the authentic ahadith allowing wiping over khuffain (leather footwear), as recorded in works such as Sahih al-Bukhari and Sahih Muslim.
+The core evidence for wiping over socks appears in authentic ahadith allowing wiping over khuffain (leather footwear), as recorded in works such as Sahih al-Bukhari and Sahih Muslim.
 Some may contend that khuff differs from jawrab, yet both cover the foot above the ankle.
 Since their function is essentially the same, scholars have generally applied the same ruling to both.

 Practice of the Companions (Sahaba)